 1) Looking to pay the lowest total loan amount

 The monthly payments to be made primarily cover up the interest that racks up on a daily.
 The principal amount is minimally targeted with the monthly payments made.
-So if you start making payments more than the minimum then you start making contributions towards the principal amount.
-It is important to watch out for prepayment penalties if you can afford to make these payments then it is advised to do so.
+So if you start making payments more than the minimum, you start making contributions towards the principal amount.
+It is essential to watch out for prepayment penalties if you can afford to make these payments, then it is advised to do so.

 2) Standard Repayment Plan isn’t for you

-For those who are just starting out, meeting the monthly payments is harder with the amounts specified with a standard repayment plan.
+For those who are just starting, meeting the monthly payments is harder with the amounts specified with a standard repayment plan.
 In this case, it is advised to go for an income-driven repayment plan where 10% of your discretionary income is used as payments towards your loans.

 3) Qualification for loan forgiveness

 With a rejection rate of 99%, PSLF isn’t something you can count on.
-These programs have very specific requirements from the area of work, employer, documentation and to the type of income-based loan repayment plan.
+These programs have particular requirements from the area of work, employer, documentation, and to the type of income-based loan repayment plan.

 4) Parent PLUS loans

-For those parents who work with a non-profit or in the public service sector, can qualify for a loan forgiveness program.
-In case you have a Perkins loan or FFELP loan you can consolidate your loans into direct loans and start making your payments count towards forgiveness.
+Those parents who work with a non-profit or in the public service sector can qualify for a loan forgiveness program.
+In case you have a Perkins loan or FFEL loan, you can consolidate your loans into direct loans and start making your payments count towards forgiveness.

 5) Private student loans

-Private student loans have fewer repayment options, it is important to check with your lender what are the options at your disposal.
-Most lenders provide the option to their borrowers to defer any payments to be made until they graduate or leave school.
+Private student loans have fewer repayment options.
+It is essential to check with your lender what the options are at your disposal.
+Most lenders provide the opportunity to their borrowers to defer any payments to be made until they graduate or leave school.

 Out of scholarships and grant options?
 Learn more about student loans to cover your tuition

 Interest payments will start to accrue when you defer the monthly payments to be made.
-Private student loans have certain regulations to follow which will not change unless you default on your student loans.
+Private student loans have specific regulations to follow, which will not change unless you default on your student loans.

 Everyone wants to pay their student loans faster, but at the end of the day if you pay your student loans fast or slower with a longer repayment term you will have to plan your repayment journey effectively.